Social structure of China: Family and gender

-Four occupations
+Four classes

-In a speech made shortly after the communist's victory in 1949, Mao Zedong claimed that Chinese society had four distinct social classes; this is often cited as the reason why the Chinese flag has four small stars on it.
+In a speech made shortly after the communist's victory in 1949, Mao Zedong claimed that Chinese society was governed by four distinct revolutionary social classes opposed to the reactionary landlord class and "bureaucrat-bourgeoisie" class; this is often cited as the reason why the Chinese flag has four small stars on it.
 The large fifth star, which is surrounded by the four smaller stars, is meant to represent the Communist Party.
-In his On the People's Democratic Dictatorship speech he defined the Chinese people as consisting of four social classes, also referred to in Asian cultures as the four occupations (士農工商) shi, nong, gong, shang ("the working class, the peasantry, the urban petty bourgeoisie and the national bourgeoisie".
+In his On the People's Democratic Dictatorship speech he defined the Chinese people as consisting of four social classes: the working class, the peasantry, the urban petty bourgeoisie and the national bourgeoisie.
 Mao made the claim that these classes had been unified by the revolution, but severe class stratification still existed in post 1949 China, especially when comparing the rights ordinary citizen to the extreme privileges afforded to the elites of the Chinese Communist party.

 Before the economic reform of 1978, the time period between the mid-1950s to 1977 saw a shift in China's focus as they began to remove outdated labels and thousands were granted working class status.
 The concept of "two classes and one stratum", a Soviet theory, was soon introduced and was composed of the peasant class, working class, and the intellectual stratum.
 During this time, the number of individuals who were part of the working class increased greatly.
 Media also began to spread propaganda about the urban working class that painted them as superior, naming them the "leading class".
 Soon after, people in society began to mirror this sentiment as the respect for the proletariat increased.
 In terms of the peasant class, the number of farmers increased year by year, despite the industrialization going on in China.
 The intellectual stratum consisted of those with high school or university education, making up a small portion of the population.
-Due to the vague definition of "intellectual", it's difficult to know exactly how many people were in this stratum.
-However, it's estimated that there were around 5 million people.
+Due to the vague definition of "intellectual", it is difficult to know exactly how many people were in this stratum.
+However, it is estimated that there were around 5 million people.